Snowden fate in balance as Cuba backs asylum bid

-On Monday, the Moscow embassies of Bolivia, Venezuela and Nicaragua said they were unaware of any developments that would help Snowden escape Sheremetyevo Airport.
+The embassies of Bolivia and Venezuela said they were unaware of any developments that would help Snowden leave Sheremetyevo Airport.

-The Kremlin indicated it wanted to keep the Snowden affair at arm's length, declining to say how the US leaker could leave without a valid passport.
+Meanwhile the Kremlin reiterated its wish to keep the Snowden affair at arm's length, declining to say how he could leave without a valid passport.

 "That's not our business," President Vladimir Putin's spokesman Dmitry Peskov told AFP.
 "We are not saying anything."

-After the United States revoked his passport, Snowden, who applied for asylum in 27 countries, has been unable to leave the Sheremetyevo transit zone.
+After the United States revoked his passport, Snowden, who has applied for asylum in a total of 27 countries, has been unable to leave the Sheremetyevo airport transit zone.

-The only flight for which Snowden was known to have been checked-in -- a 12-hour Aeroflot flight to Havana -- left on June 24 without the fugitive but with several dozen journalists on board.
+The only flight for which Snowden was known to have been checked onto -- a 12-hour Aeroflot flight to Havana -- left on June 24 without the fugitive on board, but with several dozen journalists in tow.

 The Kremlin has been forced to perform a tough balancing act, saying it would not expel the US national but also stressing it did not want to damage ties with Washington ahead of Putin's summit with US leader Barack Obama in early September.